 Glossary of Roofing Terms

-Cornice The wood or metal finishing at ends or edges of building, including a fascia, frieze, or rake
+Cornice: The wood or metal finishing at ends or edges of the building, including a fascia, frieze, or rake

 Sheathing Boards or sheet material that are nailed to the rafters to which shingles or other outside roofing materials are secured.

 Shingle Flashing: Flashing that is laid in strips under each shingle and bent up at the edge of a chimney or wall.

 Pitch (slope): The number of inches of vertical rise in a roof per 12-inches of horizontal distance.

 Soffit: The area that encloses the underside of that portion of the roof that extends out beyond the sidewalls of the house.